 Media work the same way.
 Sascha Lob has been self-critical last week complains about the prevailing populism on the internet and the Dadaist Hugo Ball quotes:

-"As a German prophet you have to scream loud and speak clearly.
+“As a German prophet you have to shout out loud and speak clearly.
 Because the people are hard of hearing.
-Infinite repetitions of fewer thoughts will not fail their effect. "
+After all, endless repetitions of fewer thoughts do not fail to have an effect. ”

 Attention-makers arouse desires

 This is not only true for Twitter: It is something exciting, important and urgent, it will awaken desires to have a certain information now necessarily click, which is then in truth not so interesting.
 Or you do not have to read, because you have already read or heard the content in other forms.

 It is our brain's fault that we keep falling into the same trap: it wants to act as economically as possible and sort out or reject the multitude of information that rushes at us every day as quickly as possible.
 Therefore, we only perceive very selectively.
 Strong stimuli that trigger emotions are processed faster and better than information that is not emotionally involved.
 And so we respond to tense announcements rather than boring messages - perhaps containing more interesting information.

 Against Divided Attention Disorder - just do not click

 The solution?
 Above all, that we are aware of this mechanism.
 And less clicking on such tweets or articles.
 If success fails, the copywriters may be less annoyed with such messages.
 Maybe an idealistic assumption.
 Maybe not too far-fetched, if you listen to Gunter Dueck, who talked about urgent-makers - and how to deal with them:

 “We have to teach the world to check out our own actions to create time notices from others.
 The world is not naturally hectic. ”:

 In this sense: Just do not click!

 Text as PDF, book or eCourse on the topic or personal advice